jimjimvalkema/scrollZkWormholes/docs/notes.md

 *https://github.com/jimjimvalkema/scrollZkWormholes/blob/main/scripts/getProofInputs.js#L180*

 ## Partial spends, Address reusability
-### original eip
+### Original EIP
-The original eip suggested nullifying the entire address, which means that it becomes a **real burn address** after a re-mint and requires the user to remint the entire amount.
+The original EIP suggested nullifying the entire address, which means that it becomes a **real burn address** after a re-mint and requires the user to remint the entire amount.

 ### Account based nullifiers
 I instead created an account based nullifier scheme that allows the user to **reuse the address** and remint **any amount**.
 The nullifier doenst nullify the entire address, instead it **nullifies the totall amount spent**.
 This is done in a way that does **not link the remint txs** toghether and does **not reveal the totall amount spent**.